 Are you wondering how partnership programs can benefit your company?
 This article will guide you in setting up a partner program for your business.
-We will cover both how to start an affiliate program and go over the strategies that help you make your program successful.
+We cover how to start an affiliate program and go over strategies to make your program successful.

 Click on the section title to skip to that topic.

 - Key players in affiliate marketing

 - Why affiliate marketing?

 - How to recruit affiliates?

 - Commission structures

 - Measure and improve your success

 Partner marketing means collaboration between businesses or individuals to create a marketing strategy that shares resources.
 It’s a type of performance-based marketing that leverages the skills of marketers to acquire and engage users for your brand.